-Fund Financial Statements: The fund financial statements provide information about the Town's funds separate statements for each fund category - governmental and fiduciary - are presented.
+Fund Financial Statements: The fund financial statements provide information about the Town's funds separate statements for each fund category - governmental - is presented.
+The Town has no proprietary or fiduciary funds to report.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 All remaining governmental funds are aggregated and reported as non-major funds.